GAMS-dev/gdxrrw/README.md

 GDXRRW is an interface between General Algebraic Modeling System (GAMS) and R. It includes functions to transfer data between GDX and R and a function to call gams from within R.

-# How to install #
+# How to install from GitHub #

+The R devtools package allows packages that are hosted on GitHub to be installed directly from there.
+This is a convenient way to install GDXRRW.

-Devtools can be installed by running the following command in R.
+The devtools package is installed by running the following command in R.
 ```
 install.packages("devtools")
 ```